reyand8/ONLINE-CHAT-JS-PROJECT/README.md

 2. **Chat page.** On this page, you will see your chat room.
 The first message will be the greetings of Admin.
 Other users will receive a notification about a new connection.
 You can start chatting with other people if somebody else is connected.
-The number of users in the room can be seen on the top of the chat.
+The number of users in the room can be seen at the top of the chat.

 ____